markomlikota/markomlikota.github.io/page_researchShowAbstracts.markdown

 <br>
 <div class="tooltip"> <pptt> Cross-Sectional Dynamics Under Network Structure: Theory and Macroeconomic Applications </pptt>
 </div>
-[[WP arXiv]][JMP-arXiv]  <a href="{% link P009_YTvideo_NBERSI.markdown %}">[Video NBER SI 2023]</a>
+[[WP newest version]](FilesToAdd/MM_P009_250320.pdf) [[WP arXiv]][JMP-arXiv]
 <abstr>
-    Many environments in economics feature a cross-section of units linked by bilateral ties.
+Many environments in economics involve units linked by bilateral ties.
 I develop an econometric framework that rationalizes the dynamics of cross-sectional variables as the innovation transmission along fixed bilateral links and that can accommodate rich patterns of how network eﬀects of higher order accumulate over time.
 The proposed Network-VAR (NVAR) can be used to estimate dynamic network eﬀects, with the network given or inferred from dynamic cross-correlations in the data.
 In the latter case, it also oﬀers a dimensionality-reduction technique for modeling high-dimensional (cross-sectional) processes, owing to networks’ ability to summarize complex relations among variables (units) by relatively few bilateral links.
-In a first application, I show that the NVAR approximates the process of sectoral output in an RBC economy with lagged input-output conversion.
-In turn, I quantify the extent to which business cycles are due to the lagged transmission of productivity shocks along supply chains as opposed to exogenous persistence in idiosyncratic and aggregate productivity shocks.
+In a first application, I show that sectoral output growth in an RBC economy with lagged input-output conversion follows an NVAR.
+I characterize impulse-responses to TFP shocks in this environment, and I estimate that the lagged transmission of productivity shocks along supply chains can account for a third of the persistence in aggregate output growth.
+The remainder is due to persistence in the aggregate TFP process, leaving a negligible role for persistence in sectoral TFP.
 In a second application, I forecast macroeconomic aggregates across OECD countries by assuming and estimating a network that underlies the dynamics.
-In line with an equivalence result I provide, this reduces out-of-sample mean squared errors relative to a dynamic factor model, with reductions ranging from -12% for quarterly real GDP growth to -68% for CPI inflation.
+In line with an equivalence result I provide, this reduces out-of-sample mean squared errors relative to a dynamic factor model.
+The reductions range from -12% for quarterly real GDP growth to -68% for monthly CPI inflation.
 </abstr>